i13e/timeshift-autosnap-wrapper/README.md

-# timeshift-autosnap-patched
+# timeshift-autosnap-wrapper
-Timeshift auto-snapshot script which runs before package upgrade using Pacman hook. **Patched to take only one snapshot during an update utilizing an AUR helper.
-Run `autosnap-wrapper` to perform an update with the patch.**
+Timeshift auto-snapshot wrapper script which runs before package upgrade using Pacman hook, **preventing multiple snapshots when using AUR helpers**.
+Run `autosnap-wrapper` to perform an update with the wrapper.**

 ### Supported AUR Helpers
 *  Paru